 Dr Elaine Storkey, a BBC religious affairs presenter, was awarded the cash from Wycliffe Hall, in Banbury Road.

 But she is now suing the Bishop of Liverpool over a clash of Christian beliefs at the university.

 Dr Storkey, who features on Radio 4's Thought for the Day, told an employment tribunal she had been bullied while working as a Senior Research Fellow in Theology.

 The 64-year-old is seeking a ruling of religious discrimination against the Rt Rev James Jones, chairman of the hall's trustees.
-It follows a growing rift between liberal and conservative members of staff.
+It follows a growing rift between liberal and conservative members

 She said after the hearing: "I'm really glad we have agreed on something.
 I was offered a settlement many months ago but I wanted it to be acknowledged that they had done this wrong to me."